 As someone living with and managing ME/CFS or Long Covid, we know you have questions.
 Below are links to information about some of our most commonly asked questions.

 These resources are not intended to substitute individual, professional medical advice, diagnosis, or treatment.
 Please seek the advice of your medical provider before starting any new medication, treatment, or therapy.
 Solve M.E. cannot give medical or legal advice.

-Keeping track of your symptoms through journaling or charting, especially early on, may help you identify your personal limitations and lead to a quicker and more efficient stabilization of your condition.
-With an important caveat, that this is an “up and down” illness even in the best of times!
+Keeping track of your symptoms through journaling or charting, especially early on, can help you identify your personal limitations and provide valuable data for your medical team.

 The symptoms of ME/CFS and Long Covid are many and varied.
 Symptoms may be constant, worse some days, better some days.
 Or, you may experience a symptom for a while, and then it may dissipate as a diﬀerent symptom appears.
-Visit our About ME/CFS page for a list of symptoms.
+Visit our About ME/CFS page or About Long Covid page for lists of symptoms.

 If your initial tracking begins at a time when you are very ill, be kind to yourself and use whatever materials are easily available to you.
 Pen and paper, a monthly calendar, or cell phone calendar are all perfectly fine options.
 Download this PDF worksheet to get started.
-You can also use the You + ME Symptom Tracking App to track your symptoms and contribute to ME/CFS research at the same time.
+You can also use the You + ME Symptom Tracking App to track your symptoms and contribute to ME/CFS and Long Covid research at the same time.

 It is crucial to have a personal support system of family, friends, or caregivers to help you through this diﬃcult, debilitating disease.
 It is important that this support system understands what you are going through so they can help in supportive, empathetic ways.
 However, it can be difficult to find reliable information and avoid misinformation.